In this review, I take an in-depth look at the Shapeoko 4 CNC router from Carbide 3D.

 Sweepy 2.0 dust shoe has a transparent polycarbonate construction that lets you view the cutting process.

-It can attach to Carbide Compact Router, 65 mm Makita Router, 65 mm Dewalt routers, and any 65 mm spindle or router.
+It can attach to Carbide Compact Router, 65 mm Makita Router, 65 mm Dewalt router, and any 65 mm spindle or router.

 You can connect your shop vac or dust collector using a dust collection hose through the 2.5" vacuum port on the Sweepy 2.0.